Corporate Governance Statement

 Further details of the Company’s performance evaluation processes are detailed in the Board Charter and Nomination and Remuneration Committee Charter, which are posted on the Company’s website.

 Board Composition and Director Independence

-A majority of the Board are independent Directors.
-Currently the Board comprises three Directors, being one executive Director and two non-executive Directors.
+The Board has a balanced composition of Executive and Non-executive Directors.
+Currently the Board comprises two Executive Directors, being Mr Terrence N Fern (Chairman of the Board) and Mr Brent D Emmett (Technical Director), and two Non-executive Directors being Mr Barry J Dawes and Mr Francis M Douglas.
 The non-executive Directors are considered by the Board to be independent, based on the criteria in the Recommendations.

-Mr T N Fern acts in the roles of both Chairman and Managing Director.
-Although Recommendation 2.5 provides that the Chairman should be an independent director and should not be the same person as the CEO, Directors consider that the current composition of the Board is appropriate for the Company at its current stage of development.
+Mr Terrence N Fern acts in the role of Executive Chairman.
+Although Recommendation 2.5 provides that the Chairman should be an independent director, Directors consider that the current composition of the Board is appropriate for the Company at its current stage of development.

 To ensure that independent judgment is achieved and maintained in respect of its decision-making processes, the Board has adopted a number of measures which include the following:

 - Directors are entitled to seek independent professional advice at the Company’s expense,

 - Directors having a conflict of interest in relation to a particular item of business must declare their interest and not vote on that item of business and must absent themselves from the Board Meeting if required by the Board before commencement of discussion on the topic; and

 - Non-executive Directors confer on a needs basis without management in attendance.